Grill Buyers Guide

 2. Time for a Quick Cleaning

 I’m not the best at cleaning my grill, but I do always take the time to clean it once after winter.
 If you have a gas grill, take the grates out and give everything a good scrub down.
 You can use a wire brush and a damp cloth to get the job done.
 I don’t recommend soap.
 It can linger and it’s tough to wash off.
-Read more here.
+Read more here for 2 more tips.

 But because almost all types of grills have started to improve these days, many grill buyers are having a hard time selecting an ideal product to buy.